DrrrChatbots/drrr-botext/manuals/script-en.md

 ### function

 There's no function keyworkd, you can use arrow function syntax to define a function.
-It return the last expression by default.
+It return the last expression by default. `return` syntax also support now.

 ```javascript=
 f = (x) =>